wolfQK/CheckV-fork/README.md

 export CHECKVDB=/path/to/checkv-db-v0.2
 ```

-If you don't want to set the environmet variable, you can still use the database through the `-d` parameter.
+If you don't want to set the environmet variable, you can still use the database through the `-d` parameter of the `contamination` and `completeness` modules.

 ## Quick start

 Navigate to CheckV test directory:

 ```bash
 cd /path/to/checkv/test